warthmann/erlich-sample-ID-files/README.md

 # Input files for Arabidopsis

-Our use case is *Arabidopsis thaliana* and we prepare the necessary input files from the variants identified in the 1001genomes project.
+Our use case is *Arabidopsis thaliana* and 1,135 sequenced accessions from the [1001genomes project](https://1001genomes.org/).

 >1001 Genomes Consortium
 >1,135 Genomes Reveal the Global Pattern of Polymorphism in *Arabidopsis thaliana*
 >Cell (2016), 166(2) 481-91. https://doi.org/10.1016/j.cell.2016.05.063

+ The 1001genomes project provides a multi-sample VCF file that contains variants for 1,135 Arabidospis accessions called against the TAIR10 genome.

 **TAIR10 genome directory at TAIR**